cross-seed/cross-seed.org/docs/v6-migration.md

 :::

 Previously whenever an injection attempt failed to complete, your torrent would be saved and require manual intervention (or a subsequent successful search and injection) to complete the cross-seeding process.
 We've now added a inject "job" which will run on an hourly cadence that will retry .torrent files which have been saved to your [`outputDir`](./basics/options.md#outputdir).
 Additionally, matches will now save in more failure scenarios such as an incomplete source or instead of a linking failure fallback.

+When the inject job is ran, `cross-seed` will use the .torrent files in your outputDir to resume any previously injected torrent.
+This allows partial matches to automatically be resumed even if the [initial timeout](#partial-matching) elapses.

 :::tip
 This inject feature uniquely has the ability to source files from all matches, not just the best.
 In addition, all partial matches will also have their .torrent file saved, even on successful injection.
 This is to better assist you for [optimizing your partial downloads](./basics/faq-troubleshooting.md#my-partial-matches-from-related-searches-are-missing-the-same-data-how-can-i-only-download-it-once).
 You can also potentially revive dead torrents with this feature [in certain scenarios](./basics/faq-troubleshooting.md#how-can-i-force-inject-a-cross-seed-if-its-source-is-incomplete).